 The debate rages on whether zoos offer the best option to protect animals facing extinction.
-On one side of the fence, you have scientists who state that zoos can help an endangered species thrive while detractors state that the best way to protect a threatened species is to create protective preserves where they can breed naturally.
-The one topic both groups agree on is that human impact on wildlife ecosystems affects, threatens and disrupts animal and plants that depend on these communities.
+On one side of the fence, you have scientists who state that zoos can help an endangered species thrive; detractors state that the best way to protect a threatened species is to create protective preserves where they can breed naturally.
+The one topic both groups agree on is that human impact on wildlife ecosystems affects, threatens and disrupts animals and plants that depend on these communities.

 Extinction Estimates – Real or Exaggerated?

 Most scientists and people agree that human encroachment on ecosystems around the world threatens the survival of all animal and plant life that depend on these to survive.
 Worldwide ecologists and experts boldly claim that humans are responsible for all or part of the wildlife extinctions that continue to occur.